 10. Eat Salt

-Salt and sleep are related: salt is essential to stabilize blood sugar, support the adrenals, and balance your electrolytes.
+The right kind of Salt and sleep are related: salt is essential to stabilize blood sugar, support the adrenals, and balance your electrolytes.
 As I mentioned above, blood sugar, adrenals and electrolytes are all imperative factors for good sleep.
 When you take table salt, you will only get a stripped down version of sodium full of micro-plastics.
 You need a complete salt like Accelerated Ancient Salt that has the full spectrum of the proper minerals for balanced nutrition.